 The translation of the word is: “We reflect on the divine light of the creator who directs our intellect.”

 In Buddhism and other religions the mantras play an important part in both devotional and meditation.
-Some of the more well-known Buddhist songs are Om Mani Padme Hum, connected to Avalokiteshvara the bodhisattva of compassion.
-This mantra comes from Tibetan traditions and is a symbol of the cleansing of negative energies as well as fostering compassion, love and wisdom.
+Some well-known Buddhist songs include Om Mani Padme Hum.
+This song connects to Avalokiteshvara, the bodhisattva of compassion.

 The Spiritual and Cultural Importance of Mantra